jgraph/www.diagrams.net-source/doc/getting-started-basic-flow-chart.md

 Short labels on shapes make it easier to understand a diagram quickly.

 1. Double click on a shape.
-A temporary label will be added, and is selected - simply start typing to replace the label with your own text.
+Start typing to replace the label with your own text.
 Alternatively, single click on a shape and start typing to add or edit the label.
 2. Press ``Enter`` to save the label text.

 **Tip:** Press ``Shift+Enter`` to [add a line break in a label](/doc/faq/line-breaks.html).